thoughtworks/build-your-own-radar/README.WAY.md

 /dist
 ```

-The CSV files with radar data need to be placed in the dist folder for the app to find them.
+The CSV file with radar data need to be placed in the dist folder for the app to find them.

 ```
 /dist/images, /dist/font